Kim Yong-sik: International career

 Kim played international football for both Japan and South Korea.
-When Korea was ruled by Japan, Kim was the only Korean footballer to be selected for the Japanese national team for the Summer Olympics.
+When Korea was ruled by Japan, Kim was the only Korean footballer called up to the Japan national team for the Summer Olympics.
 He contributed to Japan's victory by assisting the winning goal in the first round of the 1936 Summer Olympics against Sweden.
 After the Olympics, Kim joined Waseda University which had many Japan's national players, but he went back to Korea because of the discrimination about Koreans.

 Kim could participate in the Olympics as a Korean player after the end of the Japanese occupation.
 He achieved the first-ever victory of South Korean football against Mexico as a player-coach in the 1948 Summer Olympics.